sergiuSsg/TicTacToe/README.md

-# TicTacToe
 Tic Tac Toe - React.Js

-Tic Tac Toe is created with the use of React.I have made multiple changes to how a normal tic-tac-toe would look and work.
-Some of them are: I created Modals for the easy choice of player at the beginning and for the end of every round where is showing how that round ended(Who won or if it was a draw).
-Also the score is shown which updates as soon as X or O wins the game and is shown in the modal in the draw and win cases.
-The game also has the restart button(which resets the score and the progress on board) while playing or shown as well in the modal.
+Tic Tac Toe is created with the use of React.
+I have made some changes to how a normal tic-tac-toe would look and work.
+Some of them are: I created Modals for the easy choice of player(X or O) at the beginning and also for the end of every round(Won or a Draw).
+Also the score updates as soon as X or O wins the game and is shown under the game board and in the modal(draw and win cases).
+The game also has the restart button(which resets the score and the progress on board) while playing, or is shown as well in the modal.
+Lastly under board there is a H2 element which shows who's turn is next.

 While creating this, I made use of some of the following features of React and others:
+-Reusable Components
 -Children
 -Props
 -Hooks(useEffect, useState)